building

 • Separate meter is required for each dwelling unit.

-• A bathroom fan or window must be provided.
+• Bathroom fan or window is provided.

 • Electrical wiring is protected with covers installed; no cords for permanent wiring.